The CPAP pillow is designed to help you sleep more comfortably with your CPAP mask and hose.

-If you have sleep apnea, and treat your sleep disorder with CPAP, you probably have a difficult time positioning the pillow so that it doesn't scoot your mask around, pushing it into the face or blocking the exhale port.
+You probably have a difficult time positioning your regular pillow so that it doesn't move your mask around, pushing it into the face or blocking the exhale port.

-In this situation, you need to change the simple pillow with a CPAP pillow.
+In this situation, you need to change that regular pillow with a pillow for CPAP.

-Some CPAP users don't understand why a special pillow for CPAP can be so useful for sleep apnea treatment.
-Does it worth it to spend extra money for a pillow, when you already spent so much on the CPAP machine?
+Some CPAP users don't understand why a specially designed pillow for CPAP can be so useful for sleep apnea treatment.
+Is it worth spending extra money on a pillow, when you already spent so much on the CPAP machine?

-Let's see how can you benefit from using a CPAP pillow compared with a normal pillow.
+Let's see how can you benefit from using a pillow for CPAP compared to a regular pillow.
 Sleeping with a pillow for CPAP you'll get:

 Should you sleep on your back or on your side when using CPAP?